zemariatrindade/zemariatrindade/README.md

 - Detecting Covid in X-rays images:

-Applied supervised ML techniques using TensorFlow Keras API NN to detect covid in 224x224 x-ray chest images.
+Built a COVID-19 classifier out of chest x-ray images and compared results using different models (Sklearn RandomForestClassifier and TensorFlow Keras API).